JoshuaWise/koa-vapr-comparison/README.md

 > An executable example exists for the topic above: `npm run uri-normalization`

 The HTTP specification ([RFC 7230](https://tools.ietf.org/html/rfc7230#section-3.2)) expresses that any whitespace which leads or trails a header value should not be interpreted as part of the value.
-Strangely, the core [http](https://nodejs.org/api/http.html) module correctly strips *leading* whitespace, but not *trailing* whitespace.
+Strangely, the core [http](https://nodejs.org/api/http.html) module correctly strips *leading* whitespace but not *trailing* whitespace.
 Vapr fixes this behavior by removing any trailing whitespace as well.
 Without properly framing header values, a parser could throw an error for valid input; a regular expression could return a false negative.
 Koa inherits the incorrect framing provided by the core [http](https://nodejs.org/api/http.html) module, leaving itself vulnerable to bugs that are difficult to identify.

 (whitespace in headers)